rvandewater/ReciPys/paper/paper.md

 principles.
 It lets users describe transformations as a recipe made of ordered *steps* (e.g., imputing, encoding, normalizing) applied to variables identified by semantic roles (predictor, outcome, ID, time stamp, etc.).
-Recipes can be *prepped* once, *baked* many times, and cleanly separated between training and new data. `ReciPies` provides the choice of both Pandas and Polars backends and is easily extensible: users can create steps with minimal boilerplate.
-Provenance can be tracked and published.
+Recipes can be *prepped* once, *baked* many times, and separated between training and new data. `ReciPies` provides the choice of Pandas and Polars backends and is easily extensible.
+Data provenance can be tracked and published.
 Packaging preprocessing as clear, declarative objects, `ReciPies` lowers the cognitive load of feature engineering, improves reproducibility, and makes methodological choices explicit, benefiting individual researchers, engineering teams, and peer reviewers alike.